neillturner/ec2dream/README.md

 *   Snapshots.
 *   Support for CloudFoundry
 *   Support for Local and Hosted Servers -  Servers running in local virtualized environments like Vagrant, VMWare or Virtual box.
-*   Support for Chef - one click testing of chef cookbooks via chef solo , support for Hosted Chef.
-Can pass chef runlist in userdata at startup
-*   Support for Puppet - one click testing  via masterless puppet
 *   Support for ssh tunnelling allow support of servers in Amazon VPC.
-*   Support for Amazon AWS, Eucalyptus and Cloudstack
+*   Support for Amazon AWS, Eucalyptus and openstack
-*   Support for Test Kitchen to develop and test chef cookbooks and puppet modules.
+*   Support for Test Kitchen to develop and test chef cookbooks, puppet modules, ansible and salt.

 ### It contains:
 *   Ruby and Fog for scripting.